Munsterlandr/figuraAmphiBase/README.md

 Current model version: 1.1

 ### Version 1.2
+* Completely rework the animation system to be more data based, which will also make the transformation sequence easier
 * Make code more readable and easier to edit (particularly for the transformation handler so that retracting added parts is straightforward)
 * Add ducking animation to match with camera perspective adjusting to prevent seeing through walls
 * Antennae sprites (may be pushed to 2.0 if I can't make room for em)